oracle-samples/idm-samples/idcs-sdk-sample-apps/python/README.md

     Redirect URL: http://localhost:8000/callback
     Post Logout Redirect URL: http://localhost:8000

-- In the Client pane, scroll down, select Grant the client access to Identity Cloud Service Admin APIs., enter **Me**.
+- In the Client pane, scroll down, select Grant the client access to Identity Cloud Service Admin APIs., enter **Me** and **Authenticator Client**.
 - Finish, make a note of the **Client ID** and **Client Secret** values, and activate the application.

 Access the Oracle Identity Cloud Service console, download the SDK for Python, open the downloaded zip file, and extract the python files to your web application source folder.